 This is a pretty normal schedule for me on a Monday, but like I said before, every day is different and some are more hectic than others.
 As you can see I don’t get much time with my toddler on Mondays, which makes Tuesdays extra special since that’s my at-home day.

 As hectic as running a businesss can be, I wouldn’t change it for the world.
 I’m so glad that I went to college for business and that I have my experience from working in corporate America (although I hope I don’t have to go back).
 Honestly, my marketing and business skills have helped our business tremendously.
-Most of my work is done ON
+Most of my work is done ON change drastically day-to-day?

 Have you ever thought about making a drastic career change?